jaredhendrickson13/pfsense-api/README.md

 - When updating pfSense, **_you must reinstall pfSense API afterwards_**.
 Unfortunately, pfSense removes all existing packages and only re-installs packages found within pfSense's package repositories.
 Since pfSense API is not an official package in pfSense's repositories, it does not get reinstalled automatically.
-- The `pfsense-api` command line tool was introduced in v1.1.0.
-Refer to the corresponding documentation for earlier releases.

 # webConfigurator Settings & Documentation